MK-weiti/Java-Game/README.md

 ### Or

 1. go to the JGame (where is gradlew file)
-2. in shell run ./gradlew desktop:dist
+2. in shell run ./gradlew desktop:dist (or just gradlew desktop:dist on windows)
 3. the result is in JGame -> desktop -> build -> libs -> (chose game version)
 4. run file: java -jar (file name)